The Last of the New Jersey Bondsmen

 Some of his favorite clients, he told me, had belonged to a fraternity of thieves, fraudsters, and fortunetellers affiliated with a self-styled “King of the Gypsies” — Steve “Two Bones” Mitchell.
 “If the King guaranteed ’em, they were there,” he recalled, referring to their propensity for making court dates.
 He’d become friendly with the Mitchells.
 “Matter of fact, when Steve Mitchell died — there were cars from California, Oregon, New York, Pennsylvania, Connecticut, Massachusetts — the kids asked me, ‘Ronnie, we’re Catholic, but we don’t have a church.
 Can you get us a church?’
 So I got ’em St. Clare’s, where I go to church.
 They says, ‘Ronnie, could you say a few nice words?’
 I said, ‘You want me to eulogize ’em?’
 They said, ‘Yeah — yeah, yeah, yeah, yeah.’”

 So he did.
 But he couldn’t remember when Mitchell had died.
 He called one of Mitchell’s sons.
 “Bobby!
 How are ya?” he said.
-“I got a question for ya, when did your dad pass away, The King — ’03?”
+“I got a question for ya, when did your dad pass away, the King — ’03?”
 The muffled voice of a man obviously pleased to hear from Olszowy came through the receiver.
 “They took bail away from us,” Olszowy told him.
 “But I’m doin’ okay.”
 After hanging up, he read aloud from his computer screen the address in Elizabeth where Steve Mitchell had lived with his wife.
 “When people die that are in my contact list, if I like them, I don’t delete ’em,” he said.